totalperspective/pondermatic/docs/introduction.md

 ## What is Pondermatic?

 Pondermatic is a robust framework for defining and executing rules in a declarative manner.
 It supports integration with various data sources and provides a functional effect system to manage side effects in a predictable way.
+By using Pondermatic, developers can build complex rule-based systems with ease, ensuring that side effects are handled in a consistent and composable manner.

 ## Key Features